Legal matters for care home operators purchasing land for the construction of a new service

 When care home operators purchase land for the construction of a new care home it is important to be aware of the types of agreement to consider when buying a development site.

-If you are looking to expand your care home business but cannot find a suitable existing building, you may be considering the purchase of a plot of land to construct one from scratch.
+Are you are looking to expand your care home business but cannot find a suitable existing building?
+You may be considering the purchase of a plot of land to construct one from scratch.

-There are many issues to consider when buying land for development including ways to access the site, drainage, boundaries, planning consent, collateral warranties and restrictive covenants which would prohibit or hinder the proposed development.”
+There are many issues to consider when buying land for development.
+Including ways to access the site, drainage, boundaries, planning consent, collateral warranties and restrictive covenants.
+This would prohibit or hinder the proposed development.”

 Keep in mind different property agreement options

-An option to purchase, also known as a call option, is an agreement in which a landowner would grant you the right to purchase land within a specified timeframe.
+An option to purchase is an agreement in which a landowner would grant you the right to purchase land within a specified time-frame.
 During this period, you can decide whether or not you want to commit to buying the land or property.

-Another type of agreement is a pre-emption agreement, where the landowner has to offer to sell you the property to you within a specified timeframe before they are able to sell it to anyone else.
-A right of pre-emption is also called a right of first refusal because it requires the landowner to give first refusal to the owner of the pre-emption right.
+Another type of agreement is a pre-emption agreement.
+This is where the landowner has to offer to sell you the property to you within a specified timeframe before they are able to sell it to anyone else.
+A right of pre-emption is also called a right of first refusal.
+As it requires the landowner to give first refusal to the owner of the pre-emption right.

-Care must be given when defining the conditions of such an agreement, otherwise, you might find yourself lumbered with a property and planning permission which would make either the construction or the operation of the new care home economically unviable or impracticable.
+Care must be given when defining the conditions of such an agreement.
+Otherwise, you might find yourself lumbered with a property and planning permission.
+This would make either the construction or the operation of the new care home economically unviable or impracticable.

-Each of the agreements are advantageous to a developer as they both provide a degree of flexibility when considering the purchase of a plot of land.
+Each of the agreements are advantageous to a developer.
+They both provide a degree of flexibility when considering the purchase of a plot of land.

 The important distinction is that under an option to purchase, you would have an absolute discretion as to whether to go ahead with buying the land, whereas under a conditional contract, you would be bound to complete a purchase once the conditions of the contract are met.